 Data for Democracy began as an experiment in December 2016, when people from around the world began to collaborate on data-related problems solely through Slack messages and GitHub commits.
 With no rules or formal organizational structure, the focus was on getting real and impactful work done with minimal delay.

-As of February 2017, the community is based on Slack and GitHub.
-It has increased to over 700 volunteers spanning a wide range of locations and timezones, and continues to grow every day.
+As of April 2018, the community is based on Slack and GitHub.
+It has increased to over 3400 e-volunteers spanning a wide range of locations and timezones, and continues to grow every day.
 These volunteers apply their diverse skills and interests to an equally varied array of projects.

 With the expansion of Data For Democracy, we're working to develop a more cohesive structure and set of guidelines to better support volunteers in learning, working, and leading projects while remaining committed to our mission of producing data projects that have a positive and tangible impact on the world.